bowenzhang23/Shiang-v0.1/Documentation/manual/intro.md

 # Introduction

-The game is for Barloy, the HeapyHeapy and all sorts of Babinos.
+The game is for Barloy, RanRan and all of the Babinos.

 ## Idea